nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.9.1.1. ntpq: read: connection refused

-This message typically indicates that a connection could not be made because the service is not available.
-See [Q: 8.2.1.1.](NTP-s-trbl-general.htm#Q-MON-DAEMON-RUNNING).
+This message typically indicates that a connection could not be made because the [service is not available](#8211-how-can-i-check-that-ntpd-is-up-and-running).

 * * *

 #### 8.2.9.1.2.
 127.0.0.1: timed out, nothing received, Request timed out

 No response was received within the timeout interval.
-Either the network did drop the request or the answer, or it delayed it considerably, or the server did not respond.
-One reason for the latter would be a configuration line like this:[<span class="footnote">[4]</span>](NTP-s-trbl-general.htm#FTN.AEN5589)
+Either the network dropped the request or the answer, or it delayed it considerably, or the server did not respond.
+One reason for the latter would be a configuration line like this:

 <pre>restrict default ignore</pre>